cianclarke/node-gallery/README.md

 Examples
 ===================
-Node Gallery with out-of-the-box configuration is deployed to Heroku - [see it here.  ](http://nodegallery.herokuapp.com/gallery)
+Node Gallery with out-of-the-box configuration is deployed to Heroku - [see it here.](http://nodegallery.herokuapp.com/gallery)

-A usage example using node-gallery with Express can be found in [examples/app.js](examples/app.js).
+A basic usage example showing how to use node-gallery with Express can be found in [examples/basic.js](examples/basic.js).

+A more advanced example, showing how to take control of the rendering of your pages is shown in [examples/app.js](examples/app.js).

+To try these examples:

+    cd examples
+    npm install -d
+    node app.js # or node basic.js

 Photos
 ===================